There's currently no cure for migraines, although a number of treatments are available to help ease the symptoms.

 In January 2014, the National Institute for Health and Care Excellence (NICE) approved the use of a treatment called transcranial magnetic stimulation (TMS) for the treatment and prevention of migraines.

-TMS involves holding a small electrical device to your head that then delivers magnetic pulses through your skin.
-It is not clear exactly how TMS works in treating migraines, but studies have shown that using it at the start of a migraine can reduce its severity.
+TMS involves holding a small electrical device to your head that delivers magnetic pulses through your skin.
+It's not clear exactly how TMS works in treating migraines, but studies have shown that using it at the start of a migraine can reduce its severity.
 It can also be used in combination with the medications mentioned above without interfering with them.

-However, TMS is not a cure for migraines and it doesn’t work for everyone.
-The evidence for its effectiveness is not strong and is limited to people who have migraine with aura.
+However, TMS isn't a cure for migraines and it doesn’t work for everyone.
+The evidence for its effectiveness isn't strong and is limited to people who have migraine with aura.

 NICE recommends that TMS should only be provided by headache specialists in specialist centres, because of the uncertainty about the potential long-term side effects.
 The specialist will keep a record of your experiences using the treatment.

-For more information, see NICE approves migraine magnet therapy.
+For more information, read this NHS Choices news article: NICE approves migraine magnet therapy.

 Treatment for pregnant and breastfeeding women

-In general, migraine treatment with medicines should be limited as much as possible when you are pregnant or breastfeeding.
+In general, migraine treatment with medicines should be limited as much as possible when you're pregnant or breastfeeding.
 Instead, trying to identify and avoid potential migraine triggers is often recommended.

 If medication is essential, then your GP may prescribe you a low-dose painkiller, such as paracetamol.
 In some cases, anti-inflammatory drugs or triptans may be prescribed.
 Speak to your GP or midwife before taking medication when you are pregnant or breastfeeding.